dankuck/dankuck.github.io/_posts/2016-12-22-business-for-6-year-olds-part-4.md

 bf6yo_description: "concrete examples"
 ---

 So I think I adequately explained to A. what the difference is between <a href="/2016/12/06/business-for-6-year-olds-part-3.html">a job and a business</a>.
 But she was getting bored of talking about business all the time.
 So I've been looking for places to sneak in discussions about business that don't use the word.
-Since every business has an industry, so I've been naming those instead.
+Since every business has an industry, I've been naming those instead.

 So while we were making pancakes, we had this conversation: